plentymarkets/plentyshop-pwa/docs/deployment/deployment.md

 The workflow takes several minutes to complete.
 You can monitor the progress in the **Actions** menu.

+## Activation

+1. Log into your plentysystems system.
+2. Go to **CMS » Deployment**.
+3. Click  the three dots under "Actions" on the configured instance
+4. Click "Activate application" from the menu

 ## Preview

 1. Log into your plentysystems system.